Definition of “Pro Bono” for purposes of the Pro Bono Pledge

 - Government work will qualify so long as it is uncompensated (as defined above) and the other criteria are met.

-- Up to ten hours of training time (total over the course of the students’ time at Berkeley Law) will qualify; training in excess of ten hours does not qualify.
+- Training hours are only recognized if students perform the substantive legal work for which they are trained.
+Up to ten hours of training time (total over the course of the students’ time at Berkeley Law) will qualify; training in excess of ten hours does not qualify.

 - Travel time does not qualify.